alephant/MA-data/1_INTRODUCTION/4-1 Opacity and DNN Black Box.md

 **Boge: the two dimensions to the opacity-problem of DNN** “As a matter of fact, it is easy to recognize the very same process involved in h-opacity as involved also in w-opacity.
 This is what it means that there are two dimensions to ‘the’ opacity-problem in DL, instead of two problems.
 When a DNN learns to approximate a desired function, it is hence not only opaque how, precisely, it achieves this goal: It is also opaque what it is about the data that drives this process.”
 (Boge, 2022, p.
 62)

+**“W-opacity constitutes an independent dimension to the opacity of DL, and may therefore create an independent epistemic problem (as I believe it does).”** (Boge, 2022, p.
+65ff.)

 **Boge: h-opacity refers to the opacity of how the machine learns; it concerns mainly functional transparency** “The point hence is that, despite some abstract analogies between human and Deep Learning, it is in important respects opaque how the machine learns.
 Call that h-opacity. ==H-opacity concerns the way in which a DNN automatically alters the instantiated function in response to data==.”
 (Boge, 2022, p.
 59)